Work and Wages

 Regular Pay

-An employer may make the payment of wages by time (hourly, daily, or on monthly basis), piecework or completion of a task.
+An employer may make the payment of wages by time (hourly, daily, or on a monthly basis), piecework or completion of a task.
 The salary should be in VND, unless the worker is a foreigner working in Vietnam.
-The employer shall provide the worker with a note specifying the salary, overtime pay, nightshift pay and deductions (if any), every time the salary is paid.The employer and employee must reach an agreement on whether the salary is time-based, product-based (piece rate) or a fixed amount.
+The employer shall provide the worker with a note specifying the salary, overtime pay, nightshift pay and deductions (if any), every time the salary is paid.
+The employer and employee must reach an agreement on whether the salary is time-based, product-based (piece rate) or a fixed amount.
 Salary must be paid in cash or transferred to the employee’s personal bank account.
-In case of bank transfer, the employer must pay the costs of account opening and transfer.
+In case of a bank transfer, the employer must pay the costs of account opening and transfer.

-Wages may be paid in cash or paid directly into an employee's individual bank account.
+Wages may be paid in cash or directly into an employee's individual bank account.
 The employees must be paid wages directly, fully and in a timely manner (as agreed in the employment contract).
 In case the wages are not paid in a timely manner, it must not be later than 01 month (from its due date) in case of force majeure.
-If delay exceeds 15 days, the employer must pay the employee an additional amount that is equal to the arrears of salary multiplied by the ceiling of the one-month deposit interest rate announced by the State Bank of Vietnam at the time of payment.
+If the delay exceeds 15 days, the employer must pay the employee an additional amount that is equal to the arrears of salary multiplied by the ceiling of the one-month deposit interest rate announced by the State Bank of Vietnam at the time of payment.

 In accordance with the provisions of Labour Code, an employer is under the obligation to pay workers the wages: at least once in 15 days to the employee whose salary is determined on hourly, daily or weekly basis; at least once a month or once a fortnight to the employee whose salary is determined on monthly basis; and as agreed upon between the parties, for the employees whose salaries are determined on the basis of product (completion of a task) and piecework.
-If the work has to be done in many months, the monthly salary shall be advanced by the volume of work done during the month.
+If the work has to be done in many months, the monthly salary shall be advanced based on the volume of work done during the month.

 Regulations on Work and Wages